nice-digital/cks-gatsby/functional-tests/README.md

 Using VSCode to run the tests will launch browsers on your local machine to run the tests.
 This is useful for watching and debugging the test runs to diagnose any failing tests.

-This runs the tests against the [web-app](../web-app/) running on http://localhost:5000.
+This runs the tests against the [web-app](../web-app/) running on <http://localhost:5000>.

 1. Install Node 12+ LTS
 2. Install Chrome
 3. Clone this repository
 4. Open the root of the repository in VS Code
 5. Install dependencies from npm:
-   1. Run 'npm: Install Dependencies' from the VS Code command palette (_Ctrl+Shift+P_) and choose the functional-tests folder from the next dropdown (or just install all)
-   2. Or run `cd functional-tests && npm ci` on the command line
+   1. Run `cd functional-tests && npm ci` on the command line
 6. Build the [gatsby site](../gatsby/) site:
    1. Either run `npm run build` from the _gatsby_ folder, or
    2. Use _Ctrl+Shift+B_ to run 'Gatsby - build'